hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

-git commit -m "message" | Add files from staging index to repository committed by the "message" git commit --amend -m "new_message" | Change the commit message by using the amend flag git diff | View difference between staging index and working directory git diff "hash values" | Show changes between the working tree and the index or a tree, changes between the index and a tree, changes between two trees, or changes between two files on disk git diff --staged | View difference between HEAD and staging index git diff HEAD | View difference between HEAD and working directory git diff --color--words branch1..branch2 | Show differences between branch1 and branch2 using color fonts
+git commit -m "message" | Add files from staging index to repository committed by the "message" git commit --amend -m "new_message" | Change the commit message by using the amend flag git diff | View difference between staging index and working directory git diff "SHA1 hash" | Show changes between the working tree and the index or a tree, changes between the index and a tree, changes between two trees, or changes between two files on disk git diff --staged | View difference between HEAD and staging index git diff HEAD | View difference between HEAD and working directory git diff --color--words branch1..branch2 | Show differences between branch1 and branch2 using color fonts